hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

 }
 ```

 This task looks like an amalgam of all the previous tasks in this challenge.
-And the policies, apart from giving us access to the desired flag, hint at what we actually can do with our permissions.
-For example, audience in trust policy is there for a reason.
-And we're given the ability to create Service Account token not for nothing.
-(Unless, of course, this is exactly the case and they are meant to pave us off the path -- but we will see that soon enough.)
+The policies, apart from giving us access to the desired flag, hint at what we actually can do with our permissions.
+For example, the audience in the trust policy is there for a reason.
+And we're given the ability to create a ServiceAccount token for a reason.
+(Unless, of course, this is exactly to throw us off the path -- but we will see that soon enough.)

 Let's start with credentials.